MicrosoftDocs/power-platform/power-platform/guidance/white-papers/migrating-from-default-environment.md

 #### Updating an app to use connection references instead of connections

-Canvas apps, that aren't solution-aware when added to a solution, won't automatically be upgraded to use connection references.
+Canvas apps that aren't solution-aware when added to a solution won't automatically be upgraded to use connection references.
 Connection references get associated with canvas apps only at the time a data source is added to the app.
 To upgrade apps, you must:

 1. Add an app that is non-solution aware to a solution.
 2. Remove the connection from the app.